 - Through areas of shared interest, mainly around the previous Themes, institutions were supported in sharing and learning from enhancement approaches across Scottish higher education and, as with earlier Themes, from outside Scotland.

 - The Scottish higher education sector collectively considered the graduate attributes needed for the 21st century, the likely needs of an increasingly diverse range of learners and how best to support students to achieve these attributes.
-This approach included starting the National Symposium series of events.
+This approach included the creation of the of events.